dmbarbour/glas/docs/GlasCLI.md

   * **--script.FileExt**: Same as '--script' except we use the given file extension in place of the actual file extension for purpose of user-defined syntax.
 Mostly for use with shebang scripts in Linux, where file extensions may be elided.
 * **--cmd.FileExt**: Treated as '--script.FileExt' for an anonymous, read-only file found in the caller's working directory.
 The assumed motive is to avoid writing a temporary file.

-The glas executable may support multiple run modes.
+The glas executable may support multiple run modes as an application-specific configuration option.
 A [transaction loop application](GlasApps.md) will define methods such as 'start', 'step', and 'rpc'.
 A staged application can 'build' another application based on command-line arguments.
 The conventional 'main' procedure may also be supported.

-When evaluating application-specific options such as logging or run mode, the configuration can query 'app.settings'.
-This should be a pure `Data -> Data` function that accepts ad hoc queries to guide integration.
+*Aside:* The implicit 'app.\*' prefix simplifies discovery and scoping of applications mixed with library code.

 ## Installing Applications

-Users will inevitably want to install some applications to ensure they're available for offline use.
-This might be supported through an installer extension on the CLI.
-Perhaps we take inspiration from Debian's 'apt':

-        glas --apt install AppName*
-        glas --apt remove AppName*
-        glas --apt update
-        glas --apt upgrade

-To simplify tooling, the configuration might specify a separate file to track which applications are installed.
-This allows us to easily modify and share installs separate from the main configuration sources.
-The configuration may also specify a set of default installs that must be explicitly removed.
+Users can 'install' applications to ensure they're available for offline use.
+This can be understood as a form of manual cache management.
+To simplify tooling, the configuration might specify a separate file or folder to track which applications are installed.
+This allows us to easily modify and share installs separately from the main configuration.

+As for the interface, I'm uncertain.
+Still need to explore aesthetics.
+One option:

+        glas --app install AppName*
+        glas --app remove AppName*
+        glas --app update

-*Note:* It is feasible to extend this API to install scripts, referencing file paths or URLs.
+It is feasible to extend this API to install scripts, referencing file paths or URLs.

 ### Shared Memo-Cache